15.2 KB · updated 2026-07-06 · md

 5. Lint the wiki

-tesserae project lint
+tesserae lint

 Walks the compiled graph + wiki + site and flags orphan papers, stale citations, drift between graph and wiki/, ghost synthesis inputs, and more.
 Writes .tesserae/lint-report.md and .tesserae/lint-report.json.
 Pass --fix-trivial to apply safe auto-fixes (missing implemented_in edges, ghost-input pruning) and --severity error to only fail the exit code on errors.